day 1 agenda

 Jerald Sadoff, Centivax Inc, USA 09:30-10:00 Universal vaccines against influenza and other pathogens

-Taijiao Jiang, Guangzhou National Laboratory, China 10:00-10:30 Modeling influenza antigenic evolution for vaccination by PREDAC
+Taijiao Jiang, Guangzhou National Laboratory, China 10:00-10:30 Predicting Influenza Virus Antigenic Variation and Vaccine Strains with PREDAC

 Xiufen Zheng, Western University, Canada 10:30-11:00 Potentials and challenges of circular RNA as a therapy/vaccine in treating diseases